 - Copysmith.ai provided headlines that were rather simple, and didn’t vary much.
 Even if they weren’t perfect, it would be hard to use them as inspiration to write my own headlines.

-- Conversion.ai provided the most variation in headlines.
+- Jasper.ai provided the most variation in headlines.
 Even if they weren’t perfect, I could use them as inspiration to help me come up with more options on my own.